QOS: A Quantum Operating System: Estimator

 For (1), important properties include the number and types of gates, depth, and the number of measurements (\S~\ref{sec:qernel:properties}).
 For (2), recall that QPUs are characterized by calibration data that describe the exact error rates of the QPU for that calibration cycle (\S~\ref{sec:background:foundations}), specifically, the individual qubit readout errors, the individual gate errors, and the $T2$ coherence times.
 In this work, we implement two scoring policies: a numerical approach for fine-grained control over the estimations and a regression model approach for abstracting away the complexity of estimation.

-\myparagraph{Numerical Cost Policy} This policy estimates execution fidelity by leveraging the target-QPU transpilation output of the compiler backend (\S~\ref{sec:virtualizer}).
+\myparagraph{Numerical cost policy} This policy estimates execution fidelity by transpiling the circuit for the target QPU (\S~\ref{sec:background:foundations}).
 Target transpilation enables fine-grained fidelity estimation by producing the mapping between logical and physical qubits and the gate (instruction) schedule.
-The mapping captures the expected readout and gate errors, while the gate schedule captures the order and exact timing that the gates will be applied on the qubits, which reveals the hardware decoherence and crosstalk errors, as explained in \S~\ref{sec:background:foundations}.
+The mapping captures the expected readout and gate errors, while the gate schedule captures the order and exact timing that the gates will be applied on the qubits, which reveals the hardware decoherence and crosstalk errors, as explained in \S~\ref{sec:background:foundations}. \coloredText{This method has been explored before, and there are multiple variants, but we base our implementation on Mapomatic \cite{mapomatic}.}

+\coloredText{To compute the score, we need the following information: (1) The readout/measurement error probabilities that describe the probability of a bit-flip during measurement, (2) the gate error probabilities, (3) the T2 time, which measures for how long a qubit can stay in an excited state (i.e., $\ket{1}$), thus quantifying the decoherence error probability, and (4) the crosstalk error which is measured through crosstalk characterization \cite{murali2020software}.
+With this information, we can multiply the probabilities of the respective sources of errors to get an estimate of the total error/fidelity.}

 Formally, for each qubit $q_i$ the readout error is $e_{r(i)}$, for each gate $g_j$ the error is $e_{g(j)}$, and the decoherence error is $e_{d(t)} = 1 - e^{-t/T2_i}$, where $t$ is the idle time of the qubit $q_i$ (no gates act on it \cite{das2021adapt}) and $T2$ is the decoherence time of $q_i$.
 The crosstalk error between gates $g_k$ and $g_l$ is $e_{ct(k,l)}$.
 Putting it all together, the final fidelity score is computed as follows: $fid=1- \prod_{i=0}^{N} e_{r(i)}e_{d(i)} \prod_{j=0}^{M} e_{g(j)} \prod_{j=0, k=0}^{M\times M}e_{ct(j,k)}$, where $N$ is the circuit's number of qubits and $M$ is the number of gates.
 Since all hardware error information is known at-priori, and quantum errors accumulate multiplicatively, this policy produces high-accuracy estimations, as we show in \S~\ref{evaluation:results:estimator}.